Go to top button

 • N82 Office administrative, office support and other business support activities

-Contract price: Actual selling price of repeat product or service to the same customer, as specified in a contract between parties.
+Contract price: Actual selling price of repeat service to the same customer, as specified in a contract between parties.
 The price is typically changes due to contact regulation with a specified index, or if the contract is renegotiated.

-Real transaction price: The price of a good or service actually paid in the market.
+Real transaction price: The price of a service actually paid in the market.
 It represents the actual price paid, inclusive of any discounts, surcharges or rebates, for an individual transaction that can be observed repeatedly

 List price: A price quoted from the producer’s price list, catalogue, Internet site, etc. It is generally the gross price exclusive of all discounts, surcharges or rebates that may apply to an actual transaction.